Monthly Archives: October 2011

 Write On!

 You might not find a Hallmark card recognizing it, but November is National Novel Writing month – Chris Baty’s batty brainchild begun in 1999 as a dare to write 50,000 words in a month.
-The activity has grown into a … Continue reading
+The activity has grown into a full-blown event, with over 200,000 participants willing to take up the pen – and put it down again at 11:59:59 November 30.
+(Check out http://www.nanowrimo.org/en for more details.)

-Leave a Comment
+Leave a comment

 Filed under books, English language, grammar, literary terms, punctuation, reading, Uncategorized, writing

-Redpengirl repreive
+Redpengirl reprieve

 Clients are often concerned that editors will change their voice, alter their writing style, or otherwise change their story so much that the original “flavor” of their manuscript is lost.
-Grammar, punctuation, and spelling aside, I wouldn’t dare use a … Continue reading

 Filed under books, English language, grammar, literary terms, reading, spell check, writing